jeeva19/Accolade/README.md

 # Accolade
-Accoalde slider using html, cSS and Js/jQuery
+Accoalde slider widget using html, CSS and Js/jQuery

+A carousel widget for accolades.
+Any number of carousels can be created by calling the carousel object